 Scabs are made out of dried blood and other blood fluids, as well as dried blood cells and immune cells.
 The purpose of the scab - including the acne scab - is to form a sort of protective dome over the wound.
 So you should not, under any circumstances, try to pull off a scab by force.
 That will just make the wound worse and make it susceptible to inflammation.
 Plus, this messes up with the healing process of the skin, increasing your chances of turning that wound in a scar.

 All that I said so far is twice as important and twice as applicable when dealing with acne scabs.
-Acne form because of inflammation, and, unless your acne is purely hormonal, chances are that there is a bacterial infection roaming about your skin too.
+Acne form due to many reasons, and often because of inflammation, and, unless your acne is purely hormonal, chances are that there is a bacterial infection roaming about your skin too.
 Removing the acne scab will expose the crater your pimple made and invite in even more bacteria.

 Additionally, peeling off an acne scab can cause a lot of bleeding and further structural damage to your already damaged skin.
 Instead of letting your skin take its time and heal itself, you’re basically poking new tears in it.
 If you want to end up with scars all over your face, this is how to do it - just pull off the acne scabs by force.